humbertoragazzini/ms-1-front-end/README.md

                 ```
 * My Story:
     - Tested:
-        - Navbar ( all links: home, my story,about me, contact).
+        1) Navbar ( all links: home, my story,about me, contact).
             * _The navbar mobile was affected for the same bug than home page._
             * _The navbar items was affected for the same bug than home page._
-        - Profile Image: position, size, all correct from 360px to 1200px.
+        2) My Story: position, size, all correct from 360px to 1200px.
         - personal info: position, size, style, all correct from 360px to 1200px.
         - my core competences: position, size, style, style, all correct from 360px to 1200px.
         - footer: links, icons, social and download cv, style, all correct from 360px to 1200px.